 Green Day “Basketcase”

-If you are at all in interested in the how and why these progressions are so commonly used, I really do encourage you to read through Uberchords music theory articles.
+If you are at all interested in the how and why these progressions are so commonly used, I really do encourage you to read through Uberchords music theory articles.
 If you would like an extensive list of common chord progressions Hook Theory has put one together in order of simple to complex.
+There is also a great beginner’s guide on the Better Songs blog about how to create your own progressions that you could check out.